AdaptableTools/openfin-demo/README.md

 # OpenFin AdapTable demo

-## Running the app live
+## Running in production

-If you want to run the live app, just run the command below on a Windows machine
+If you want to run the live app just run the command below on a Windows machine

 ```sh
 $ npx openfin-cli --launch --config https://openfin-demo.adaptabletools.com/openfin-app.json